 The International Center's mission is to facilitate and promote UC San Diego's participation in global scholarship, international educational exchange, and scholarly investigation.
 Their work is integral to the University's larger goals of global collaboration and innovation.

-Stay in the know with the campus news with the Guardian.
+Stay in the know with UCSD News!

 Learn more about Transportation and Parking at UC San Diego.
 Don't forget about the Free Bus Zones, Carpools, Car-Sharing: Zip Car, Pedal Club, Transit/Coaster Club, and more!